 Subversion will now prompt you for a commit message.
 Type in a suitable initial commit message ("initial commit of toolname" will do) and press ctrl-X to exit.

-It's time to set your tool status to install.
-This will depend on your access privileges; you may need the help of an administrator.
-Back on the hub: visit your tool's status page, either from the Tool Pipeline, or specifying a URL like this:
+It's time to install the tool source.
+This action will depend on your access privileges; you may need the help of an administrator.
+On the hub, visit your tool's status page, either from the Tool Pipeline, or specifying a URL like this:

 Here you can click the Install button and then on success message, flip the status to Installed and apply the change.